etan-status/purified-web3/rpc.md

 - `transactionRoot`: The [`hash_tree_root`](https://github.com/ethereum/consensus-specs/blob/ef434e87165e9a4c82a99f54ffd4974ae113f732/ssz/simple-serialize.md) of the transaction object.
 Verifying client implementations MUST check that JSON-RPC response data matches this root when converted to the [`Transaction`](./eip-6404.md#transaction-container) SSZ representation.
 - `merkleBranch`: An [SSZ Merkle proof](https://github.com/ethereum/consensus-specs/blob/ef434e87165e9a4c82a99f54ffd4974ae113f732/ssz/merkle-proofs.md) that proofs `transactionRoot` to be located at `transactionIndex` within `transactionsRoot`.
 Verifying client implementations MUST check correctness of this proof.
 The proof can be verified using [`is_valid_merkle_branch`](https://github.com/ethereum/consensus-specs/blob/ef434e87165e9a4c82a99f54ffd4974ae113f732/specs/phase0/beacon-chain.md#is_valid_merkle_branch).

+[https://eth-light.xyz](https://eth-light.xyz) offers a viewer to inspect the SSZ representation of any Ethereum mainnet transaction.

 ✅ Milestone reached: Verifiable transactions

 # [EIP-6466: SSZ Receipts](https://eips.ethereum.org/EIPS/eip-6466)